Authorities remove homeless 'addicts' from Overtown area near Miami Arts & Entertainment District

-MIAMI - City workers suited up against biohazards on Friday morning.
-To clean an area in Miami where homeless addicts gather under Interstate 395, they brought masks, water pressure machines and a lot of chemicals.
+MIAMI - A group of workers suited up against biohazards on Friday morning to clean an area in Miami where homeless addicts gather under Interstate 395.
+They brought masks, water pressure machines and a lot of chemicals.

 The workers were prepared for the findings.
 Overtown residents have reported there is open drug use and sex in the area near Booker T. Washington Senior High School and the Overtown Youth Center.
 Some students walk near them regularly to get to school.